direshawarma/dss/src/README.md

 ### Implemented Features

 * ~~webscraping~~ downloaded html scraping
     * but not the web part yet
 * the barest bones of database handling
+* I enabled gitlab webhoooks for the discord channel so i guess that's something even if it's not actually part of the bot but a feature of git

 ### Features of the *Future*